Sihan-Son/sihan-son.github.io/_posts/2019-07-03-difference-between-vae-and-gan.md

 ---
 layout: post
-title:  "Difference between vae and gan"
+title:  "Difference between VAE and GAN"
 date:   2019-07-03
 excerpt: "what is difference between vae and gan" sitemap :